flutter/website/src/content/cookbook/navigation/set-up-universal-links.md

    Flutter project's `ios` folder.

   :::note
-  If you are use a third-party plugins to handle deep links, such as [app_links][],
+  If you are using third-party plugins to handle deep links, such as [app_links][],
   Flutter's default deeplink handler will break these plugins.